0x4447/0x4447-product-vpn-contained/README.md

 # 0x4447 Contained VPN

-This folder contains a CloudFormation file that, when deployed, will create L2TP, IPSec, and CISCO IPSec VPN servers in your selected AWS account.
+This folder `Stack_VPN_Contained` contains a CloudFormation file that, when deployed, will create L2TP, IPSec, and CISCO IPSec VPN servers in your selected AWS account.

 The stack is ideal for connecting your office to AWS resources and making those resources available to your local office network, as well as securing your Internet connection.